Skip to main content

 • Text color matches your website's body text color

-• The widget does not clash with the surrounding page when embedded in an iframe
+• The widget does not clash with the surrounding page when embedded on your site

 • Buttons and links are clearly visible and easy to read